 Set the loaf tin aside in the fridge to firm up while you prep the remaining ingredients.

 THICKEN THE REMAINING CARAMEL

 Pour the caramel into the loaf pan on top of the puffed rice mixture.
 I like to tap the tin on the work surface a few times to knock out any air bubbles.
-This also causes from of the rice puffs to rise up into the thick caramel – leave this step out if you’d prefer them not to mix too much!
+This also causes the rice puffs to rise up into the thick caramel - leave this step out if you'd prefer them not to mix too much!

 FREEZE AND COAT

 On to the last few steps, place in the freezer to set for about 2 hours or until they have set.
-Once set, remove the loaf tin and cut into 8 bars.
+Once set, remove the loaf tin and cut it into 8 bars.

 Melt the chocolate on a double boiler, and dip the bars into it.
 Sit them on top of a tray or cutting board lined with parchment paper.

 Place the coated bars back in the freezer for another 10 minutes to set before serving.